notsointresting/DBATU-Inquiry-Chatbot/README.md

 In the prototype of the final project, three different approaches have been explored:

 1. **Creating chatbot using NLP and DNN:** **Removed**
-   - In the first approach, we built a chatbot using Natural Language Processing (NLP) and Deep Neural Networks (DNN) to provide quick and accurate responses to admission-related queries.
-You can explore the code and details in the [NLP-DNN Approach Folder](https://github.com/notsointresting/DBATU-Inquiry-Chatbot/tree/main/Approach_1).
+   - In the first approach, we built a chatbot using Natural Language Processing (NLP) and Neural Networks (NN) to respond quickly and accurately to admission-related queries.
+You can explore the code and details in the [NLP-NN Approach Folder](https://github.com/notsointresting/ChatBot-PyTorch).
    - [x] Add Code
    - [x] Add Documentation